 After finishing high school I left the area to go to university where other hobbies found my interest.
 And the dream of riding a motorcycle on a long trip drifted away.

-It was until I moved to Munich that I got reminded of motor biking again.
-In Munich I lived in a community with some other people and after a long working day I sometimes went to a little bar around the corner of our little house that we lived in to relax with a beer or two.
+It was until I moved to Munich that I got reminded of motorbiking again.
+In Munich I lived in a community with some other people and after a long working day I sometimes went to a little bar around the corner of the little house that we lived in to relax with a beer or two.

-Sitting there and enjoying the cold brew I noticed a chap sitting there by himself, obvisouly just enjoying a quite evening with a beer as well.
+Sitting there and enjoying the cold brew I noticed a chap sitting there by himself, obvisouly just enjoying a quiet evening with a beer as well.

-He seemed familiar and it took me quite a while until I recognized this fellow with his long wild hairs.
+He seemed familiar and it took me quite a while until I recognized this fellow with his long wild hair.
 It was Michael Martin, my hero of juvenile motorcycle dreams.

-Later that year I packed my bicycle to go for a 5 week vacation in Island.
+Later that year I packed my bicycle to go for a 5 week vacation in Iceland.
 A great trip in one of the most incredible landscapes I have ever been to.
-The country is very vast and empty with no trees.
+The country is very vast and empty, with no trees.
 There are only few roads and so I met the same people over and over again.
-Most of them were other cyclists.
-But among them was also a couple from England.
+Most of them were other cyclists, but among them was also a motorbiking couple from England.

 They told me their story: They met on a party and immediately fell in love with each other.
 The problem was that this was few weeks before the guy was about to leave for a one-year motorbike trip from Alaska to Chile.
 She visited him a couple of weeks in North America on his trip, made the motorbike license at home and joined him from Columbia for the rest of the trip.

 Ever since they explore the world on small off-road motorbikes.
-I met them in the middle of nowhere in Island.
-And after a nice talk they jumped on their motorbikes and took of.
+I met them in the middle of nowhere in Iceland.
+And after a nice talk they jumped on their motorbikes and took off.
 I stood there and watched them disappear, leaving a cloud of dust behind them.

 At that point the idea of maybe buying a motorbike was getting pretty intense.

 After he passed away I took my time to really deal with this loss.
 I went hiking a lot by myself.
 Quite often I walked up a beautiful little mountain in the Bavarian Alps.
-The Jochberg offers an incredible and very peaceful view on a little mountains lake.
+The Jochberg offers an incredible and very peaceful view on a little mountain lake.
 I sat there very often and thought about my dad and how he lived his life.
 He was a very upright person: absolutely honest in every way.
 He was a character who had dreams and ideas and turned them into reality.
-He was well travelled and quite and adventures guy.
-He climbed in the mountains, dived in the red sea, sailed along the Adrian cost, all as a young fellow with very little money.
-As a young student he travelled to Tunisia on a small motorbike.
-At a time where this was far from being as easy as it is nowadays.
+He was well travelled and quite an adventurous guy.
+He climbed in the mountains, dived in the Red Sea, sailed along the Adriatic coast, all as a young fellow with very little money.
+As a young student he travelled to Tunisia on a small motorbike, at a time when this was far from being as easy as it is nowadays.

 Inspired by this I decided that I should not hesitate any longer and I bought a motorbike few weeks later.
-5 months after I packed the bikes together with my mate Nobi and we rode through Tunisia into the desert.
-A live-changing experience.
+Five months later I packed the bikes together with my mate Nobi and we rode through Tunisia into the desert.
+A life-changing experience.

-Ever since I did little motorbike trips.
+Ever since I made little motorbike trips.
 I also got into off-roading a lot.
 I love the playing aspect of it, to learn what you can actually do with these bikes.
-I even participated in a couple of rallyes among them some desert rallies.
+I even participated in a couple of rallies among them some desert rallies.

 But the dream of a really long motorbike travel was always in the back of my mind.
 In 2011 I started planning to ride from Germany to South Africa.
-In the very beginning of my planning the news of the separation of North- and South-Sudan spread.
-With the situation in Sudan being very uncertain, it was clear that I would not risk a trip by my own at this time in this area.
+In the very beginning of my planning the news of the separation of North and South Sudan spread.
+With the situation in Sudan being very uncertain, it was clear that I would not risk a trip on my own at this time in this area.